NREL/OpenStudio-ERI/docs/source/software_connection.rst

 The dishwasher's ``PlaceSettingCapacity`` also must be provided as well as other inputs from the EnergyGuide label.

 ``IsSharedAppliance`` must also be provided.
-If set to true, indicating that the appliance is in a shared kitchen that serves multiple units, additional elements must be provided:

-- ``AttachedToWaterHeatingSystem``: Must reference a shared water heating system

 HPXML Refrigerator
 ******************